yosikari/ArduinoBoxingMachine/README.md

 9. The system will map the time difference to a score between 0 and 999 using a predefined algorithm.
 10. The resulting score will be displayed on the LED matrix screen.
 11. Repeat steps 6-10 for subsequent punches.

-Ensure that the sensors are appropriately calibrated, and there is sufficient space for performing punches safely.
-It is recommended to follow safety precautions and use suitable padding or protective gear while using the Boxing Machine.

-## Contributing

-Contributions, bug reports, and suggestions for this project are welcome!
-If you would like to contribute, fork the repository, make the necessary modifications, and submit a pull request.

 **Note:** This README will be updated with photos and a video demonstration of the Boxing Machine in action in the near future.
 Stay tuned!